How to prevent tooth decay (or stop it from getting worse)

 Some additional tips:

 - Be aware of hidden sugars, especially in soft drinks and fruit juices.
 Remember that “no added sugar” doesn’t mean that a product is sugar-free – they may contain sugars, or the sugars may be listed as ‘carbohydrates’.
+Pure fruit juice always contains sugar, as do “low”-sugar options such as Ribena.

 - Soft drinks can be particularly bad for teeth because we tend to drink them over longer periods of time, throughout the day.
 Choose diet versions instead if you want to avoid tooth decay but can’t cut down on soft drinks.

 - While diet soft drinks can’t cause tooth decay, they can cause acid erosion, so you should try and limit the amount of time they’re in contact with the teeth.
-This is especially important for children (also, articifical sweeteners are not suitable for young children – ask your dentist if you’re not sure).
+This is especially important for children (also, articifical sweeteners may not be suitable for young children – ask your dentist if you’re not sure).

 - Water and milk are good choices, and also diluted sugar-free squashes (1 part cordial to 10 parts water).